elide-dev/elide/README.md

   image-runtime-jvm17            Build runtime GVM17 builder image.
-  images                         Build all Docker images. publish                        Publish a new version of all Elide packages. relock-deps                    Update dependency locks and hashes across Yarn and Gradle. reports                        Generate reports for tests, coverage, etc. serve-docs                     Serve documentation locally.
+  images                         Build all Docker images. publish                        Publish a new version of all Elide packages. release                        Perform a full release, including publishing to Maven Central and the Elide repository. relock-deps                    Update dependency locks and hashes across Yarn and Gradle. reports                        Generate reports for tests, coverage, etc. serve-docs                     Serve documentation locally.